Last Updated: July 30, 2020

 3.1.
 Fees.
-Fees are as described in each Order.
-Unless the Order provides otherwise, all fees are payable in U.S. dollars within 30 days of the invoice date.
-If you exceed usage limits in an Order, you will pay overage fees in accordance with the Order and this Agreement.
+Fees and invoicing may be described in each Order and/or Usage Plan.
+Unless the Order or Usage Plan provides otherwise, all fees are payable in U.S. dollars within 30 days of the invoice date.
+If you exceed usage limits in an Order, you will pay overage fees in accordance with the Order, the Usage Plan, or this Agreement.
+New Relic refers to the Service pricing, invoicing related information, and product-specific terms (e.g. concurrent user account sessions) contained within the Documentation as the “Usage Plan.”
 Late payments are subject to a service charge of 1% per month or the maximum amount allowed by law, whichever is less.
-All fees and expenses are non-refundable except as set out in this Agreement.
+All fees and expenses are non-cancellable and non-refundable except as set out in this Agreement.

 3.2 Taxes.
 The fees do not include any sales or other applicable taxes, levies, duties, or similar assessments assessable by any jurisdiction.
 Each party is responsible for their own tax obligations.
 If New Relic has the legal obligation to pay or collect taxes for which Customer is responsible under this Section 3.2 (Taxes), the appropriate amount will be invoiced to and paid by Customer, unless New Relic is provided with a valid tax exemption certificate authorized by the appropriate taxing authority.

 3.3.
 Disputes.
-Customer will notify us of any good-faith invoice dispute within 15 days of the invoice date (or within 5 days for overage invoices) and reasonably cooperate with New Relic to resolve the dispute.
+Unless the Usage Plan provides otherwise, Customer will notify us of any good-faith invoice dispute within 15 days of the invoice date (or within 5 days for overage invoices) and reasonably cooperate with New Relic to resolve the dispute.
 If the Parties cannot resolve the dispute prior to the payment due date as described in Section 3.1 (Fees), either party may seek any available remedies.
 Undisputed amounts must be paid in full in accordance with this Section 3 (Commercial Terms).

 3.4.
 Subscription Term.
 Each Subscription Term will automatically renew for successive periods equal in duration to the previous Subscription Term, unless either party gives the other party notice of non-renewal at least 30 days before the then current Subscription Term ends.
 Per-unit rates for renewals will be the same as in the prior Subscription Term for the same Service, unless New Relic notifies you in advance of an increase.
 These increases will not exceed 10% over the rates for the same Service in the prior Subscription Term, unless prior Order pricing was designated as discount, promotional, or one-time.